Bumeranghc/nginx-mini/README.md

 This repository contains a Dockerfile for building a minimal Nginx image with custom configurations and static content.
 The image is designed to run as a rootless user and includes gzip compression, CORS headers for static assets, and a custom MIME types configuration.

+The built image is available at [Docker Hub](https://hub.docker.com/r/bumeranghc/nginx-mini).

 ## Features

 - Builds and installs Nginx from source using Ubuntu environment.